-This paper empirically examines the influence of put optionality on the default behaviour of Irish mortgage borrowers.
-We rely on a large database of Irish mortgages provided to us by a mortgage lender in Ireland, Permanent TSB.
+This paper empirically examines the causal variables explaining the behavior of Irish mortgage defaulters.
+We include both affordability-related and strategic-related explanatory variables.
+We rely on a large database of Irish mortgages provided to us by one of Ireland's largest mortgage lenders, Permanent TSB.
 The database covers all mortgages at Permanent TSB for which the holder has submitted a Standard Financial Statement (SFS), giving a sample of 28,377 mortgage accounts.
 Submitting an SFS is a required component of the Central Bank of Ireland's mandated mortgage arrears resolution process (MARP).
 The entry of a mortgage borrower into MARP is either at the initiation of the bank after one or more missed mortgage payments or, less commonly, by the mortgage borrower looking to engage with the bank for help with their mortgage payment difficulties.
-The sample is doubly-censored since it consists only of mortgages which have been brought into MARP, and does not include troubled mortgages which should be in MARP but where the mortgage borrower has refused to submit the required SFS.
-Our data panel consists of information from the SFS collated with information from the original loan application and some other loan-specific data items.
-Roughly half the mortgages in our sample are in default, defined as greater than 90 days worth of accumulated payment arrears, and half are not in default.
+The sample is not representative of all mortgages; it consists only of mortgages which have been brought into MARP.
+The sample therefore has two different sources of sample selection.
+One, the sample does not include mortgages which have had no income stress or payment difficulty and so justifiably are not in MARP.
+Two, the sample does not include troubled mortgages which should be in MARP but where the mortgage borrower has refused to submit the required SFS.
+Our data consists of information from the SFS collated with information from the original loan application and some other loan-specific data items.
+Roughly half the mortgages in our sample are in default, defined as greater than 90 days worth of accumulated payment arrears, and half are performing loans.
+The dataset is a static, cross-sectional sample (September 2013) but includes some historical information for each mortgage as of that date.

-Our main empirical task is to build a model explaining which of this observed subset of all mortages, that is the subset of mortgages in MARP where the mortgage borrower has submitted an SFS, are in default, and which are not in default.
-We use a combination of analysis of variance, multivariable probit models and nonparametric and semiparametric kernel-based estimators.
-We find that put optionality is a significant explanatory variable for Irish mortgage default.
+Our main empirical task is to build a model explaining which of this observed subset of all mortgages, i.e. the subset of mortgages in MARP where the borrower has submitted an SFS, are in default, and which are not.
+We use a combination of analysis of variance, multivariable probit models and nonparametric and semiparametric kernelbased estimators.
+We find that both strategic and affordability variables play a role in explaining Irish mortgage default behavior.
+Whereas in US data, unaffordability is generally found to be more important than strategic behavior as a predictor of default, within our Irish sample the strategic motive appears to be equally or more important than unaffordability.
 The loan-to-value ratio, which measures the moneyness of the implicit put option, is the most powerful variable in generating differences in average default rates across portfolios of loans double-sorted by levels of explanatory variables.
 In a multivariate probit model of mortgage default, loan-to-value is again the most important explanatory variable, measured by marginal contribution to the probability of default.
-The putoptionality effect is particularly strong when combined with household income stress, supporting the "dual trigger" model of mortgage default.
-Whereas in US data, affordability is generally found to be more important than putoptionality as a predictor of default, within our (doubly-censored) Irish sample, put-optionality appears more important than affordability as a predictor of default.
+The strategic motive is particularly strong when combined with household income stress, supporting the dual trigger model of mortgage default.